iterative/dvc.org/content/docs/command-reference/run.md

   command's code is non-deterministic
   ([not recommended](#avoiding-unexpected-behavior)).

-- `--no-commit` - do not cache outputs. `dvc.lock` is created or updated, but nothing is stored in the cache.
+- `--no-commit` - do not store outputs in the cache (`dvc.yaml` and `dvc.lock`
+  are still created or updated); useful to avoid caching unnecessary data when executing tests or experiments.
 Use `dvc commit` to finish the operation.
-  Useful to avoid caching unnecessary data when executing tests or experiments.

 - `--always-changed` - always consider this stage as changed (uses the `always_changed` field in `dvc.yaml`).
 As a result `dvc status` will report it